developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/dwintents/index.md

 -----

-### About Using DataWedge
+### Using DataWedge
 DataWedge settings are stored in Profiles, each of which contains parameters for acquiring data (input), processing the acquired data, and sending it to an app (output).
-This example solution walks through the process of configuring EB to use DataWedge and to receive the data it acquires, to create two DataWedge Profiles on the device and to switch from one to the other as needed.
-One Profile is configured for **Barcode input**, the other for **SimulScan input**, and both set the **Intent output as Broadcast**.
+This example solution walks through the process of configuring EB to use DataWedge and to receive the data it acquires, to create two DataWedge Profiles on the device and to switch from one to the other from an EB app.
+One Profile is configured for **Barcode input**, the other for **SimulScan input**, and both are set to **output as an Intent Broadcast**.

-### Enable DataWedge in EB App
+#### Enable DataWedge in EB App

 &#49;. **Confirm (or configure) the following** `Config.xml` **file settings**:<br>
 * **Set a value of "1" in** `<usedwforscanning>` tag.